This document in the Google Cloud Architecture Framework provides best practices for managing identity and access.

 - Dataflow and Cloud DLP to de-identify sensitive data.

 Google Cloud workloads that call Google APIs typically use service accounts to get access to data.
 A service account is a Google account that belongs to your application or to a VM instead of to an individual end user.
 Your workloads use service accounts to call the Google API of a service.
-For more information, see Best practices for using and managing service accounts and Best practices for securing service accounts.
+For more information, see Best practices for working with service accounts.

 Alternatives to service accounts